lcnetdev/scriptshifter/doc/contributing.md

   `@thisismattmiller`, `@kefo`, or `@scossu`.
 The pull request will be reviewed and may be accepted, or sent back to you for edits (normally with clear indications of what needs to be changed).
-- If you are request edits, keep adding edits to the same PR and re-request a review when you think you satisfied your reviewers' comments.
+- If you are requested edits, keep adding edits to the same PR and re-request a review when you think you satisfied your reviewers' comments.
-- After the request is approved, you can merge it to the main branch using the button present in the PR page, if someone hasn't done that already.
+- After the request is approved, you can merge it into the main branch using the button present in the PR page, if someone hasn't done that already.
 - At this point, your job is done, but the code must still be deployed to the live service.
 Please coordinate with the repository managers (Matt or Kevin) if you don't see your changes reflected in Marva within a day or two.